HomeTech TalksTop 11 Mental Health Apps Of 2023

 download-on-the-app-store

 We usually fail to acknowledge how much our bad habits contribute to deteriorating mental health.
-And even though when you recognize your bad habits, you just can’t find an effective way to quit.
+And even though you recognize your bad habits, you can’t find an effective way to quit.

-Quit That! is an ideal app for people looking to quit addictions or bad habits.
+Quit That! is an ideal app for quitting addictions or bad habits.
 It can be anything from alcohol or drug abuse to caffeine and sugar consumption.
 However, it is only available in Apple stores for now.

 The app features a live-timer, down to the seconds, that lets you know how long it has been since you’ve quit.
 The live-timer gives you instant gratification for holding yourself off of something and motivates you to keep trying.